Riczh/Zhou-portfolio/final_project_p1.md

 The user research protocol identifies the following:

-a. the target audience you hope to reach with your story: My target audience of my presentation are rich people have technology knowledge but no investment experience.
+a. the target audience you hope to reach with your story: My target audience of my presentation are rich people have technical knowledge but no investment experience.
 However, they still want to earn extra money by buying stocks.
 Therefore, my plan is to introduce a company that they may hear before, and use financial data to tell a story about the stock that the stock price will go higher in a year.

-b. your approach to identifying representative individuals to interview: As a CMU student, I have network of tech people.
-If they enter FAMMA, it is possible that they are rich enough to make some plan in investment.
+b. your approach to identifying representative individuals to interview: As a CMU student, I have a network of tech people.
+If they enter FAMMA, it is possible that they are rich enough to make some plans in investment.
 So, I can find some of my CMU friends who are in these companies.

 c. your interview script:
 - Can you tell me what you think this is?